 Despite significant reporting, recommendations and investments such as the Governments 1.3M laptops and the Daily Mails campaign to raise over £10m this is still an urgent issue.
 For example, one in ten families rely on a mobile phone or similar for access.

-Young people need to be connected and enabled and skilled – jobs, learning, blended learning -home/school beyond gates.
-Ofsted etc
+Young people need to be connected, enabled and skilled in their jobs and learning – at school as well as beyond the gates.